 - Food:

-The practical elements of the year 9 food syllabus focusses on enabling students to plan, prepare and cook meals independently.
+The practical elements of the year 9 food syllabus focus on enabling students to plan, prepare and cook meals independently.
 Theory topics focus on factors that influence what we choose to eat and help prepare students who may wish to study food at GCSE level.

 - Textiles: